 The National Center for Complementary and Integrative Health has more in-depth information on massage and its benefits.
 Click here for more information.

-The Dempsey Center’s Oncology Massage Therapy program is unique in Maine.
+The Dempsey Center’s oncology massage therapy program is unique in Maine.
 Its staff includes licensed massage therapists with extensive professional experience working with cancer patients in a variety of hospital-based and clinical settings.
-The specialized oncology massage therapy trainings completed by our staff are approved by the Society for Oncology Massage, a national organization promoting research, education, and consistent standards of care.
+The specialized oncology massage therapy trainings completed by Dempsey Center staff are approved by the Society for Oncology Massage, a national organization promoting research, education, and consistent standards of care.
 Oncology massage therapists integrate input from clients’ oncology medical teams in devising and adapting treatment plans as needed.

 Oncology Massage Therapist

 Acupuncture is offered the Dempsey Center to support the medical treatment cancer patients receive.
 Like massage and Reiki, acupuncture can help manage the side effects of cancer, and cancer treatment.
 Our acupuncturists are state licensed, masters level trained or have completed medical acupuncture certification.

 Research suggests that acupuncture can benefit cancer patients.
-It’s been shown that acupuncture reduces nausea and vomiting after surgery and chemotherapy and can improve other common symptoms of cancer treatments, such as stress and insomnia .
-In addition, research has shown that it can relieve pain, possibly by triggering the body’s pain-killing chemicals and by inducing the release of chemicals that regulate blood pressure and flow.
+It’s been shown to reduce nausea and vomiting after surgery and chemotherapy and can improve other common symptoms of cancer treatments, such as stress and insomnia .
+In addition, research has shown that acupuncture can relieve pain, possibly by triggering the body’s pain-killing chemicals and by inducing the release of chemicals that regulate blood pressure and flow.

 Anyone who has been diagnosed with cancer within the last 24 months.